NotDaze/mausoleum-mansion/README.md

-Go away
+Go away.
-Read the wiki
+Read the wiki.
-Why are you here
+Why are you here?